Practical Knowledge

 Welding Inconel 600, 625, 718, Hastelloy, and Monel: Weldability based on hardening mechanisms, the gamma-phase boundary at Al + 0.5 × Ti of approximately 3 wt-%, four types of hot cracks, and how micro-pulse welding contributes to each crack type.
 Includes a parameter table, practical tips, and FAQs.

-Hermetic sealing with micro-TIG welding
+Hermetic welding with micro-TIG (Hermetic Sealing)

 Micro TIG welding vs fiber laser: a comparison of the Lampert Micro Arc Welder